gideongrinberg/cs_midterm/README.md

 ## Key Features

 - **Booking Management**: This is the core feature of the app.
 Users are able to book meeting rooms, which are stored to the database.
   - **Admin Features**: Administrators can easily view and modify upcoming bookings.
-They can also modify the list of rooms and change the schedule by importing an iCalendar (such as the school's band calendar)
+Admins can also modify the list of rooms and upload an iCal of the schedule.
-  - **Email Notifications**: Users recieve email reminders of upcoming bookings (_WIP_)
+  - **Email Notifications**: Users recieve email reminders of upcoming bookings
 - **Authentication**: Google OAuth-based authentication
 - **Responsive UI**: The UI is fully responsive, and UX is comparable across all screen sizes and platforms.
 - **Room Signs**: The application dynamically generates a status page for each room.
 These pages display the room's current status, upcoming bookings, and a QR code to make a new booking.
 This page is intended to be displayed on a tablet or electronic sign in front of each room, allowing users to quickly check if a room is available and make a booking. (_WIP_)
-- **Optimized Code**: Between the first MVP and the final project, I was able to reduce the number of API calls needed to load each booking page from 50 to 1 by moving the processing logic to the client side.
+- **Optimized Code**: Between the first MVP and the final project, I was able to reduce the number of API calls needed to load each booking page from 50 to 3 by moving the processing logic to the client side.
 This avoided rate limiting while reducing loading times.

 ## Instructions